tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![column-names.png](Images/column-names.png)

 * The `columns` attribute can be assigned a new list of column values.
-This has certain restrictions, such as that the list of column names must match the number of columns in the DataFrame (no partial lists).
+This has certain restrictions, such as requiring the length of the new list of column names to match the number of columns in the DataFrame (no partial lists).
 This is valuable whenever column names need to be changed.

   ![replace-columns.png](Images/replace-columns.png)

-* The `rename` function can be used to replace or update selective column names.
+* The `rename` function can be used to replace or update column names selectively.
 Simply provide a dictionary to the column's parameter that has the following format:

   ```python
   {